sumitsasidharan/axios-fetch-react-query-tuts/README.md

 ### Points to Remember.

-1. 'Polling' refers to fetching data at regular intervals, like in stocks trading.
+1. 'Polling' refers to fetching data at regular intervals, useful for stocks trading.

-## How to use `useQuery' hook to post data.
+## How to disable fetch by default.

 * To stop useQuery hook from fetching on Component Mount, pass 'enabled: false' property in the 3rd argument object.